A Major Facelift for Westerly Creek at Stanley Marketplace

 07/01/2024 | by Mary Jo Brooks

-This fall, the City of Aurora will begin a major overhaul of the Westerly Creek waterfront at Stanley Marketplace.
+The City of Aurora has started a major overhaul of the Westerly Creek waterfront at Stanley Marketplace.
 The creek will be moved west toward Beeler St. and new landscaping will encourage pedestrians to “enjoy the ambience of the creek.”

-Neighbors and patrons of Stanley Marketplace in Northwest Aurora will soon start to see the transformation of the Westerly Creek area and fields just west of the marketplace.
-This fall, Aurora Water and Aurora Parks, Recreation and Open Space will begin construction on a multi-million dollar project that is designed to improve stormwater management, enhance water quality, and increase connectivity of walking and biking trails in the vicinity.
+Neighbors and patrons of Stanley Marketplace in northwest Aurora will see the transformation of the Westerly Creek area and fields just west of the marketplace.
+In December, Aurora Water and Aurora Parks, Recreation and Open Space began construction on a multi-million dollar project that is designed to improve stormwater management, enhance water quality, and increase connectivity of walking and biking trails in the vicinity.

 Clint Weisz, capital projects manager with Aurora Water, said the scope of work has grown substantially in recent years.
 Originally the plan was to build a small water quality pond on less than an acre.
 “Since then, the project has evolved into something much bigger and will be a much greater asset to the community,” says Weisz.

 Clint Weisz, with Aurora Water, and Nicole Ankeny, with Aurora Parks, Recreation and Open Space, stand near the existing channel for Westerly Creek.
-Construction will begin this fall to move the creek further west.
+Construction has begun to move the creek further west.
 Front Porch photo by Christie Gosch

 Currently, the creek is a straight, industrial-looking ditch that flows along the west side of the marketplace.
 Weisz says the creek will be moved further west—across the field—toward Beeler St. “The channel will be reconstructed as a more natural-looking and natural-behaving channel.
 It will have curves in it and more grasses in it.
 It will be a healthier channel from a nature standpoint.”